banditburai/fastwand/README.md

     python main.py

 ### Production Mode
-Build the minified CSS and run the server:
+Build the minified CSS and run the server in a single command:

     fastwand run

+This command:
+1. Builds a minified version of your CSS for better performance
+2. Automatically starts the Python server (main.py)

 ## System Compatibility